tc39/proposal-temporal/docs/calendar-draft.md

 ### New Factory Methods (Option 6)

 With this option, separate methods would indicate whether the Full ISO calendar should be used versus a potentially non-ISO calendar.
-For example, `Temporal.now.dateISO` would be added to supplement `Temporal.now.date`.
+For example, `Temporal.now.plainDateISO` would be added to supplement `Temporal.now.plainDate`.
 See the full table below.

 ### Methods of Construction